 - Meriden: Giuffrida Park

-Rhode Island Fall foliage seems to differ slightly year to year.
-But, leaf peepers need to be on the look out from the first of October all the way through late in the month.
-And this is because of the milder temperatures in their holding pattern.
-The daily temps average, give or take about 10°, between 58° to 68° Fahrenheit.
+This is because of the milder temperatures in their holding pattern.
+Daily temps average, give or take about 10°, between 58° to 68° Fahrenheit.
 Very rarely does it fall below freezing temps or getting any warmer than the low 60s.

 But, just because Rhode Island, (also known as Little Rhody) is the smallest state in New England, that doesn’t void her as being a great place to visit during Fall foliage peak season.
-Rhode Island tourists get to play outside a bit longer and later if they choose.
+Rhode Island tourists get to play outside a bit longer and later in the season.

-According to Visit New England, the Beautiful Fall Foliage in Rhode Island from Newport to Providence:
+According to Visit New England, the Beautiful Fall Foliage in Rhode Island from Newport to Providence lists them accordingly;

 - Newport & East Bay Region: Newport and Ocean Drive